 C5.8 Wait for 30 seconds and use a pipette to carefully remove the supernatant containing contaminants.
 The library will remain bound to the beads during the washing process.
 C5.9 Repeat the washing step with 75% ethanol once, keeping the beads on the magnet.
-C5.10 Let the beads pellet dry on the magnetic rack at room temperature for ~2-4 minutes.
-Avoid to over dry the beads (pellet cracked) as this will significantly decrease elution of the period of t efficiency.
-C5.11 Remove the tubes from the magnetic rack and add 50 μ L of nuclease-free water to cover the pellet.
+C5.10 Let the beads pellet dry on the magnetic rack at room temperature for \sim 2-4 minutes.
+Avoid to over dry the beads (pellet cracked) as this will significantly decrease elution efficiency.
+C5.11 Remove the tubes from the magnetic rack and add 50 μL of nuclease-free water to cover the pellet.
 Mix thoroughly by pipetting up and down to ensure complete bead dispersion.
 Incubate at room temperature for at least 3 minutes to rehydrate.
 C5.12 Place the sample tubes on the magnetic rack for 2 minutes or longer until the solution is completely clear.
+Carefully transfer the supernatant into a new tube.

 SAFE STOPPING POINT (store at -20°C)